acalub/killswitch/README.md

 $ npm install killswitch

 ## Usage
-first create a json file that will store all of your killswitch information:
+First create a json file that will define each of the killswitches in an application.
 ```JSON
   {
     "newFeatureOne":{